 Instructions for the Pie

-Lightly grease the glass pie dish with about a tablespoon of Crisco shortening using a paper towel to spread on a thin coating, wiping off the excess.
+- Lightly grease a pie dish using one tablespoon of Crisco vegetable shortening on a paper towel to spread a thin coating.
+Wipe off the excess

-In a medium sized mixing bowl, mix the sugar and softened butter together until it's creamy.
+- Using a medium size mixing bowl, mix the sugar and softened butter together until it's creamy.

-Mix a tablespoon of flour with the remaining dry spices: cinnamon, nutmeg and salt blending these together with the egg mixture.
+- Mix a tablespoon of flour with the remaining dry spices: cinnamon, nutmeg and salt and blend these together with the egg mixture.

-Slowly stir in the evaporated milk.
-The mixture will be watery with loose floating bits of butter after it is poured into the baking dish.
-This is what forms a light buttery crust on top of the custard filling.
+- Slowly stir in the evaporated milk.
+The mixture will be watery with loose, floating bits of butter after it is poured into the baking dish.

 Carefully remove pie from the oven and cool on a wire rack before serving.
 The pie starts out looking rather puffy, but as it cools, it settles down to look more like pumpkin pie.